LassePSH/portfolio/_posts/2024-01-01-copenhagen-walkability.md

 ## Visual Features
-To capture the enviormental qualities we used the deep learning image model Segformer[^1] fine-tuned on the CityScapes dataset to compute a vector representation of each image that describes the environmental features from a given image $$I_i$$.
+To capture the environmental qualities we used the deep learning image model Segformer[^1] fine-tuned on the CityScapes dataset to compute a vector representation of each image that describes the environmental features from a given image $$I_i$$.
 The Segformer model outputs the density of $$18$$ different classes.

 <html lang="en">